7 Best Streaming Services with Student Discounts

 Device availability: Amazon Fire TV, Android, Android TV, iOS, Roku, Samsung TV, Xbox

-If you live in the US, the UK or Germany, you have the option between paying a yearly or monthly subscription fee for an Amazon Prime account, which comes with a bulk of other retail and delivery services.
-People in other countries where Amazon is not operating may be able to access it from a browser only.
+Depending on where you live, access to Amazon Prime might differ.
+If you live in the US, UK, or Germany, you have the option of paying a yearly or monthly subscription fee for an Amazon Prime account.
+Users from the US, UK, France, and Brazil likewise have access to Amazon Prime's sports content which, depending on the season, may include live and on-demand coverage of basketball, football, and baseball events.
+Meanwhile, people in countries where Amazon is not operating may only be able to access it from a browser.

-In addition to on-demand streaming, you can rent or purchase TV shows that are not on the service for an additional fee.
-As well as Amazon devices, the app is available on any mobile device, including iOS, Android, or Windows.
-The app also works on Apple and Windows computers, on a wide range of TVs, mobile devices, and games consoles.
+In addition to on-demand streaming, you can rent or buy titles that are not on the service or purchase add-on channels like HBO, Starz, and MLB.TV to watch on the Amazon Prime platform.
+And apart from Amazon devices, the app is available on any mobile device, including iOS, Android, or Windows.
+The app also works on Apple and Windows computers, a wide range of TVs, mobile devices, and gaming consoles.

-Price: $12.99/month
+Price: $8.99/month

 Free Trial: 30 days